June 26, 2025

 Logo of Adopter - the marketing agency for deep tech and climate adaptation.

-Katherine Keddie and Matt Jaworski, co-founders of Adopter, discuss greenwashing on Episode 2 of Scaling Green Tech, a podcast by Adopter
+Katherine Keddie and Matt Jaworski, co-founders of Adopter, discuss greenwashing on Episode 2 of Scaling Green Tech, a podcast by Adopter.

 The episode works through six types of greenwashing identified by Planet Tracker - green labeling, green lighting, green shifting, green rinsing, green crowding, and green hushing - using examples from oil and gas, banking, and consumer goods to illustrate each.
 Keddie and Jaworski argue that greenwashing is not always deliberate: early-stage companies can drift into it through overclaiming, poorly scaled impact accounting, or decisions made before rigorous sustainability measurement was in place.
 The episode makes the case that transparent, evidence-backed sustainability claims are a commercial necessity for scaling companies - not just a reputational one.